 In addition, this position will be expected to display a demonstrated potential for excellence in teaching and scholarship, commitment to undergraduate and/or graduate education, and possess communication and interpersonal skills sufficient to work effectively with an increasingly diverse array of students and colleagues.

-To Apply: Submit a letter of application addressing qualifications, curriculum vitae, copies of unofficial transcripts and contact information for three current references electronically to
+To Apply: Submit a letter of application addressing qualifications, curriculum vitae, copies of unofficial transcripts and the names, addresses, e-mail addresses, and telephone numbers of three professional references electronically to:

 Official transcripts are required prior to appointment.
 Files must be complete to be considered.

 Description of Department: Communication Studies is the largest department in the School of Communication, Media and the Arts, serving approximately 800 majors with close to 50 full and part-time faculty.
-The department offers majors in public relations, broadcasting, communication and social interaction, and journalism.
-We also offer an online degree completion program in Broadcasting and Mass Communication and a graduate certificate program in Integrated Media.
-We are dedicated to excellence in undergraduate education and we are committed to providing students with relevant interdisciplinary experiences.
-Facilities include new digital production and news studios, new media production labs, high-definition editing suites, WRVO-FM, an NPR station and student FM, television, and newspaper operations.
+The department offers majors in broadcasting and mass communication, communication and social interaction, journalism and public relations.
+We are dedicated to excellence in undergraduate education in these four areas, and we are committed to providing students with relevant interdisciplinary experiences.
+Facilities include new digital production and news studios, new media production labs, high-definition editing suites, WRVO-FM, an NPR station, and student FM, television, and newspaper operations.

 Description of SUNY Oswego: Founded in 1861, SUNY Oswego is a public comprehensive college located in Central New York on the beautiful shores of Lake Ontario, 45 minutes from Syracuse.
 Named one of "Top Up-and-Coming Schools" in U.S. News America's Best Colleges in 2010 and a "Best Northeastern College" by Princeton Review every year since the first edition in 2003, Oswego offers its 8300 undergraduate and graduate students preeminent academic programs in business, teacher education, and the arts and sciences.
 The College's success is built on providing students outstanding educational experiences with attention to liberal arts and sciences foundations, practical applications, interdisciplinary approaches, independent scholarly and creative work, and skills for living in multicultural and global communities.
 The emphasis on faculty-mentored student research and creative projects are evidenced by Quest, a College-wide day spotlighting original student research, a Summer Scholars Program, which awards stipends to students engaged in independent research and creative work at the highest levels, and the Global Laboratory, a STEM based research abroad program at top-ranked universities around the world.
 SUNY Oswego is an unusually collegial and vibrant community and is in a time of wonderful opportunities with extensive facilities construction and renovation, a forward-looking strategic plan, and expanded outreach to regional, national, and international communities.